projectnessie/cel-java/README.md

 Note that the Jackson field-names are used as property names in CEL-Java.
 It is not necessary to annotate "plain Java" classes with Jackson annotations.

-To use the `JacksonRegistry` in your application code, add the `cel-jackson` dependency in addition to `cel-core` or `cel-tools`.
+To use the `Jackson3Registry` in your application code, add the `cel-jackson3` dependency in addition to `cel-core` or `cel-tools`.

 ```xml